gamemanual0/gm0/source/docs/software/concepts/control-loops.rst

 .. figure:: images/control-loops/trapezoidal-motion-profiling-graph.png
    :alt: The position over time, velocity over time, and acceleration over time graphs for a trapezoidal motion profile

-   These are the “magic functions” for velocity and acceleration over time alluded to in the feedforward section.
+   These are the "magic functions" for velocity and acceleration over time alluded to in the feedforward section.

 Here is some pseudocode for a trapezoidal profile: